WHAT DOES IT DO TO YOU? HOW CAN YOU MINIMIZE NEGATIVE EFFECTS?

 SEDATIVESedative herbs create a sense of calm in the mind and body by specifically calming or quieting the nervous system.
 Excellent for anxiety, stress and chronic pain.

-RELATED SYMPTOMS & HABITSThe following symptoms & habits may be related to 'Incomplete Chewing'.
+REDUCE THESE RELATED SYMPTOMS & HABITSThe following symptoms & habits may be related to 'Incomplete Chewing'.
 See your quiz results for a computerized assessment of your body type.
 Please click on the symptoms below to learn more about them.

 DO YOU WANT TO LEARN MORE ABOUT YOUR UNIQUE BODY?